cbetta/dotfiles/README.md

 Re-usable dotfiles managed using `rcm`.

+## Installation

-First, install all Homebrew dependencies including `rcm`.
+* First, install Homebrew

-Then, run `./install.sh` to install all dotfiles.
+* Then, run `./install.sh` to install all Homebrew dependencies and dotfiles.